Schedule an Appointment

 2. Daydreaming

-ADHD in females tends to present itself in an inattentive way.
-Teenage girls with ADHD may spend their day looking out the window, staring at animals, or getting caught up in their own thoughts.
-When ADHD presents itself in these ways, it can make the person struggling appear to be ditzy rather than appearing to be struggling with a mental disorder.
+ADHD can present itself in an inattentive way, too.
+Some teenage girls with ADHD may spend their day looking out the window, staring at animals, or getting caught up in their own thoughts.
+When ADHD presents itself in these ways, it can appear as though the person is daydreaming rather than struggling with a disorder.

 3. Hyperfocus